emilknudstrup/FIESpipe/docs/source/index.rst

 The examples show how to extract the quantities of interest through individual function calls, whereas the modules in :ref:`workflow` are collections of these function calls.
 Plots showing these products can be created using the functions in :ref:`evince`.

+In `templates <examples/temps.ipynb>`_ it is shown how to download and read/extract wavelength,flux from some template spectra.

 .. image:: gallery/ccf.gif

 .. toctree::